Flo0807/farens.me/priv/resources/articles/2023/02-18-real-time-user-count-with-phoenix-presence.md

 ## Introduction

-I recently redesigned my website and published the first article in my blog.
-Along with the redesign, I added a live readers counter to blog posts that shows the number of active sessions in real time.
-As soon as you open the article page, the counter increases for each user currently online on that page and it decreases as soon as a session ends.
+I recently redesigned my website and published the first article on my blog.
+Along with the redesign, I added a live reader counter to blog posts that shows the number of active sessions in real time.
+As soon as you open the article page, the counter increases for each user currently online on that page, and it decreases as soon as a session ends.
 You can try it out by watching the live counter in this article while opening and closing the page in different browser tabs.

-In this post we will dive into how [Phoenix Presence](https://hexdocs.pm/phoenix/Phoenix.Presence.html) was used to build this feature in a few lines of code.
+In this post, we will dive into how [Phoenix Presence](https://hexdocs.pm/phoenix/Phoenix.Presence.html) was used to build this feature in a few lines of code.
 I will also provide some background on the Phoenix LiveView lifecycle and the real-time publisher/subscriber service in Phoenix (called PubSub).

 ## The Problem

 Adding real-time functionality to a web application for the first time is usually a challenge.
 While there are many packages and services available today that provide APIs and infrastructure for real-time functionality, you almost always have to rely on third-party applications.

-You can decide whether to use a managed infrastructure for example provided by [Pusher](https://pusher.com/), [Ably](https://www.ably.io/) or [LiveBlocks](https://liveblocks.io/) or use a self-hosted solution (e.g. built with [Socket.io](https://socket.io/)).
+You can decide whether to use a managed infrastructure, for example provided by [Pusher](https://pusher.com/), [Ably](https://www.ably.io/) or [LiveBlocks](https://liveblocks.io/) or use a self-hosted solution (e.g. built with [Socket.io](https://socket.io/)).
 In either case, you will need to integrate the services or libraries into your application and learn how to use them.
 This process can be time-consuming and frustrating.
-In addition manged services can be expensive and self-hosted solutions require maintenance.
+In addition, managed services can be expensive and self-hosted solutions require maintenance.

 In Phoenix, we already have built-in functionality and infrastructure to make our application live.
 This is not surprising when we talk about building our application with **Live**Views.